Cloud server configurations

 When creating a cloud server, you can select the number of vCPUs, RAM, local disk size (optional) and add GPUs.
 Depending on the tasks for which you need a cloud server, you can choose a specific lineup configuration that is suitable for those tasks.

-Two types of server configurations are available for all rulers except Shared and Dedicated:
+Two types of server configurations are available for all lines except Shared and Dedicated:

 - fixed configurations - configurations of lines with different technical characteristics in which the resource ratio is fixed;

-- arbitrary configurations - configurations in which any resource ratio can be specified.
+- custom configurations - configurations in which any resource ratio can be specified.

 The configurations use different processors depending on the line and pool segment.
 You can customize the selected configuration.
 After you create a cloud server, you can change the configuration.